Lightning-AI/pytorch-lightning/docs/source/trainer.rst

             preds = ...

             # save predictions
-            # we need a unique int id to identify each sample.
+            # we need an unique number id to identify each sample.
             predictions = []
             for idx, id in enumerate(batch["id"]):
                 predictions.append({"id": id, "preds": preds[idx]})